Gouravbhosale1/Balloon-Pop-/README.md

 2. List of top five rankers with their name and scores.
 3. Your rank
 4. Graph showing all players rank and pointing your rank position.

+	How To Run Code:
+1. Create a project in ide
+2. include all images and datasheet in folder
+3. run main.py file in ide